 The city of Kumano rewards travelers to this distant part of Mie Prefecture with several fun and interesting sights and activities.
 Head down to the southeastern part of town and you'll find Shichiri Mihama Beach .
-Spanning 22 gravelly kilometers, it is the longest beach in Japan.
+Spanning 22 kilometers, it is the longest sand and gravel beach in Japan.
 From here you can see the unusual beak-shaped Onigajo rock formation off to the northeast.

 Head the opposite direction along the beach to reach Hananoiwaya-jinja Shrine , which locals report to be the oldest in the nation.
 At the shrine, try making a wish on a sacred rock, and if your timing's right, witness the rope renewal ritual that happens every February and October.